 This feature offers standard functionalities for masking JSON files.
 Users will now be able to configure and run Continuous Compliance jobs specific to JSON files, assigning algorithms to any field of a JSON file using their respective JSON paths.
 This feature overcomes the shortfalls of the existing algorithm-based workaround by providing users with a simplified way to assign Continuous Compliance algorithms.
 This feature also supports masking JSON files of large sizes.

 These features are not yet supported:

-• Profiling Job for JSON File Rulesets
+- Profiling Job for JSON File Rulesets - Multi-Column Algorithms for JSON File Formats

 API changes